theo-for-you/steganography/README.md

 # Steganography tool
 Hiding one image inside another with a simple interface

+Key: any key to get a random encrypt (could be the domain, so users of the site can decrypt)

 Two methods:

- 1. Swapping lower pixels of one image with higher pixels of another image (human undetectable, but easy to remove)
+ 1. Swapping lower pixels of one image with higher pixels of another image (human undetectable, but easy to remove) 1.1.
+Using a key on every pixel to decet entropy
  2. Randomly swapping rows in the image (human detectable, but uneasy to remove)

 ## How it works